leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 3 crowdflower workers annotate each tweet.
-They are given the context (thread of replies) for each tweet.
-* Annotation agreement: 85%
 * Reference: Mubarak, H., Darwish, K. and Magdy, W., 2017.
 Abusive Language Detection on Arabic Social Media.
 In: Proceedings of the First Workshop on Abusive Language Online.
 Vancouver, Canada: Association for Computational Linguistics, pp.52-56.

 __5. Abusive Language Detection on Arabic Social Media (Al Jazeera)__